-Document Title: НАМРО ГҮ24- 27 T IP Project Number: Hinesville Document Date: May Draft Comment Date: 6-5-23 Comment # PDF Page Section • Comment Response New Page 1 General Comment To improve the TIP as an informative resource for the public, please add language about the relationship between the TIP and the goals and objectives of the MTP. goals and objectives related to them, and federal legislation. an introduction section explaining the s of the MTP and how the TIP is to the national planning factors from 7 2 General Comment How does this draft TIP demonstrate consistency with the current MTP to MPO partners, the public, and stakeholders?
-Adding language and/or supporting documentation would improve transparency and further demonstrate compliance. have been updated to current MTP docum Multiple sections in document 3 General Comment Please add language around the TIP financial plan.
+Document Title: HAMPO FY24-27 TIP Project Number: Hinesville Document Date: May Draft Comment Date: 6-5-23 Comment # PDF Page Section 9 Comment Response New Page 1 General Comment To improve the TIP as an informative resource for the public, please add language about the relationship between the TIP and the goals and objectives of the MTP.
+MPO has included an introduction section explaining the goals and objectives of the MTP and how the TTP is related to them, and to the national planning factors from federal legislation.
+7 2 General Comment How does this draft TIP demonstrate consistency with the current MTP to MPO partners, the public, and stakeholders?
+Adding language and/or supporting documentation would improve transparency and further demonstrate compliance.
+MPO has included multiple sections throughout the TIP have been updated to explain how the TIP is related to the current MTP document.
+Multiple sections in document 3 General Comment Please add language around the TIP financial plan.
 How does this TIP demonstrate fiscal constraint?
 How are estimates determined?
 How are operations and maintenance costs captured?
-Discuss funding sources. a section explaining TIP Formula funds are fiscally constrained through the MTP.
-16 4 General Comment Add a narrative about public involvement and outreach related to the TIP.
+Discuss funding sources.
+MPO has included a section explaining TIP Formula Funds and how the funds are fiscally constrained through the development of the MTP.
+16 4 General Comment Add a narrative about public involvement and outreach related to the TTP.
 Public notices are only a part of the process.
 How does the MPO engage with traditionally underserved communities to ensure their participation? a section referring to the public treach related to the TIP.
-12 5 4 Resolution Please revise the resolution to include language stating the FY24-27 TIP is consistent with the 2045 MTP. referring to the FY2 2045 MTP. e resolution to include language 4-27 TIP as being consistent with the 4 6 6 Introduction Consider referencing the federal legislation and requirements governing the TIP. goals and objectives an introduction section explaining the s of the MTP and how the TIP is to the national planning factors from 7 7 7 Transportation Improvement Program Add regionally significant to "detailing programmed federally funded and regionally significant transportation projects for fiscal years 2024 to 2027."
-MPO has updated la significant." anguage to include "regionally 7 8 7 Approval Process When referencing the MTP and Participation Plan, it is a best practice to state where these products can be found and/or provide a hyperlink. ocation on MPO website where the ion Plan can be found.
+12 5 4 Resolution Please revise the resolution to include language stating the FY24-27 TIP is consistent with the 2045 MTP. e resolution to include language 24-27 TIP as being consistent with the 4 6 6 Introduction Consider referencing the federal legislation and requirements governing the TIP. goals and objective an introduction section explaining the s of the MTP and how the TIP is to the national planning factors from 7 7 7 Transportation Improvement Program Add regionally significant to "detailing programmed federally funded and regionally significant transportation projects for fiscal years 2024 to 2027."
+MPO has updated li significant." anguage to include "regionally 7 8 7 Approval Process When referencing the MTP and Participation Plan, it is a best practice to state where these products can be found and/or provide a hyperlink. ocation on MPO website where the ion Plan can be found.
 8 9 23 PI 0016567 PI 0016567 - what does "Long Range (beyond 2024)" mean?
 MPO has updated la anguage to just say "Long Range."
 24 10 24 PI 522570 PI 522570 - Since there are multiple Federal funding sources for this project, please illustrate the breakdown by fund code in the Project Cost section of the table.
 MPO has updated p fund code for PI 52 roject cost sheet with breakdown by 2570- 25 11 38- 48 System Performance Report Please coordinate with GDOT to update the System Performance Report.
 Ensure there are references to the current MTP and TIP with updated financials. forms and system p 12 Self- Certification To GDOT: Please coordinate with MPO staff for an executed self-certification.
 The signed resolution should be included within the TIP.
-MPO is currently av vaiting GDOT's directive.
+MPO is currently a waiting GDOT's directive.